oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1yYefLkT7dJJa86MyrdWpbZtzeaWAKCi1eXZZDGUrasM).
 We will only consider proposals submitted using this template.

 You are welcome to ask mentors for reviews during the proposal preparation phase.
 We recommend getting the WHAT section reviewed before doing substantial work on the HOW section, and getting the first part of the HOW section reviewed before doing work on the second part.
-This is meant to help ensure that later sections of the proposal build on a solid baseline, and reduce the amount of wasted work.
+This is meant to help ensure that later sections of the proposal build on a solid baseline, and avoid wasted work.

-**Important notes:**
+**Some important notes:**
 1. Your proposal should be shared as "anyone with the link can leave comments" and sent to oppia-gsoc-discuss@.
 Do not send proposals directly to individual GSoC mentors.
 Mentors have been instructed not to respond to proposals that are not shared publicly, and we take a negative view on restricting access to proposals after feedback is provided.
 This is because, in the spirit of open-source, we would like to keep the discussions open, so it is intentional that everyone (including non-mentors) should be able to see your proposal and leave comments and suggestions on it.

-2. Please make sure that your final proposal is self-contained.
-In particular, to be fair to all applicants, key components of the proposal should not be editable after the deadline, and you shouldn't assume that reviewers will follow external links.
+2. Your final proposal should be self-contained.
+In particular, to be fair to all applicants, key components of the proposal should not be editable after the deadline.
+Don't assume that reviewers will follow external links.

-3. Your proposal must be original (see section 2.4 of the [Contributor Participation Agreement](https://summerofcode.withgoogle.com/terms/contributor)).
+3. Your proposal must be **original** (see section 2.4 of the [Contributor Participation Agreement](https://summerofcode.withgoogle.com/terms/contributor)).
 During the selection process, proposals that are found to have plagiarized others' work will automatically be disqualified.
-Additionally, if you include any text in your proposal that is copied from the Internet or other sources, you should make it clear that you are doing so, and provide a link or reference back to the source.
+If you include any text in your proposal that is copied from the Internet or other sources, you should make it clear that you are doing so, and provide a link or reference back to the source.

 ### Tips for writing a good project plan